speechchemistry/interlinear_file_conversions/README.md

 ## Examples

-Say you have the following table:
+Say you have the following table where the first row defines the language ISO codes:

 |zhi|en|
 |---|---|